 On the other hand, Brito says PDE5 inhibitors (like tadalafil and sildenafil) work at a later step in the chain by inhibiting the breakdown of cGMP.

 That said, Brito points out that nitroglycerin gel or cream is currently not approved by the FDA to treat ED.
+Older studies have found that nitroglycerin gel can enhance blood flow to the penis, but this increased blood flow may not be enough to sustain an erection.

 “Nitroglycerin may have some benefits over standard oral ED medications,” Brito says.